-Cyrus Dioun’s studies the relationship between politics, culture, and the emergence and legitimation of new industries.
+Cyrus Dioun studies the relationship between politics, culture, and the emergence and legitimation of new industries.
 His research covers a number of new and contested industries, ranging from legal cannabis markets to the do-it-yourself maker field.
-His work has been published in journals, such as Socio-Economic Review and Research in the Sociology of Organizations, and cited by Time Magazine, The Hill, ABC News, and The Chronicle of Higher Education.
+His work has been published in journals, such as Organization Science and Socio-Economic Review, and cited by Time Magazine, The Hill, ABC News, and The Chronicle of Higher Education.

 Prior to starting at the University of Colorado Denver, Professor Dioun was a Data Science Fellow at the Berkeley Institute for Data Science (BIDS).
 He has also worked with or consulted for tech startups, business incubators, and real estate developers.